DFE-Digital/teacher-success/app/views/content/prepare-for-training/prepare-for-your-first-school-placement.md

 You should talk to your placement school about their specific behaviour policies.

-You can also <%= govuk_link_to "find other behaviour management resources", "https://teacher-success-0ac1045ca3fd.herokuapp.com/resources/resources_behaviour", target: "_blank" %> you can take inspiration from.
+You can also <%= govuk_link_to "find other behaviour management resources", "/resources-while-training/behaviour-management" %> you can take inspiration from.

 ## Lesson planning